Vast-eel/nijuuei-va/README.md

 * Expect a bunch of mismatched lines.
 The matching script I wrote did not take nametags into account to make it easier for me so if multiple characters share a line written the exact same, mistakes are bound to happen.
 Work in progress.

 * Similarly, there are bound to be unvoiced parts, too.
 For example, any lines with PIS (blue text) tags aren't voiced due to syntax differences at the moment.

+* Miscellaneous annoyances that don't block progress (trying to go towards the village on the evening of day 5 (015.ksd) puts you back in Sougen's room instead, looking to the other side when you climb the boulder in the morning of day 7 (020.ksd) will crash the game, etc)

 ## FAQ
 ### HOW???